sahithyandev/kandypack-system/README.md

 ## Project setup

+After the cloning the repository, you have to create the `.env` file at the project root.
+Use the `.env.example` file as an example.

 Docker and Docker Compose are required to run the whole system.
 All other dependencies are setup using docker.

 The system is tested to be working with: